-We require the most recent year of full audited or unaudited accounts.
+We require the last 2 or 3 consecutive and most recent years of full audited or unaudited accounts.
 You must make sure that you send a full set of accounts, including profit and loss, balance sheet and the cover, title and introduction pages.
 Include the pages which disclose all the Notes to the Accounts if there are any.
 Do not send 'abbreviated accounts' as these will not be accepted.

-Please use the comments box on the application form to tell us if your business/organisation accounts do not meet these requirements.
+Please use the comments box on the application form to tell us if your business accounts do not meet these requirements.
 For example, some small businesses may not produce full sets of accounts, but we would still expect to see a profit and loss and balance sheet summary.